xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n195 - **Logical calculator** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
 It's a bit tricky but interesting.
 DO IT AGAIN

 n198 - **Enumerable Magic #20 - Cascading Subsets** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
 It's a bit tricky but very usefult.
 DO IT AGAIN, PLEASE!!!!

+n199 - **Arguments to Binary addition** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
+Check how to convert from number to binary in JS.
+That was the part that tricked me.